-Here are some sample day tours from the London area.
+Here are some sample day tours visiting other cities and towns starting from London.
 I can also create a tailor-made day tour for your group.
 For small groups some of the places below are accessible by train or we can hire a car and a driver to take us.
 For larger groups minibus or coach hire is required.
 If you have a coach already booked I will work with your driver or I can assist you with booking a coach or minibus.
 York is available by train only on a day trip.
 Contact me to discuss your itinerary and then I will give you a quotation.

 Gloucester and the Welsh Borders.

 We travel to Gloucester for a guided tour of the cathedral which has some fine Norman architecture and the earliest Perpendicular Gothic architecture in England.
 Gloucester has also produced some gifted Christian leaders including George Whitfield and Bishop John Hooper one of the most radical protestant reformers of Queen Mary's reign.

 We then travel through the beautiful Forest of Dean to the view point at Symmonds Yat for a breathtaking view over the Wye Valley.
 Then we cross the Welsh borders to visit the dramatic ruins of Tintern Abbey.
 After a short guided tour there is time to enjoy this uplifting and peaceful place set in the midst of beautiful countryside.
 Tintern Abbey was left to become a ruin after the Reformation and it has inspired famous writers and artists such as Turner and Wordsworth to use their God given talents to produce inspiring literature and art.
 Hire of vehicle and driver is necessary for his tour.